NBNM-projects/Diabetes_Complication_Prediction/README.md

 Code Structure
 The project contains scripts for three different models tackling various aspects of the challenge:

 Diabetic Retinopathy Detection: A deep learning model implemented using TensorFlow and TensorFlow Hub.
 The script contains data preprocessing, model creation, training, and evaluation steps.
-(Refer to the code section 1)

 Diabetic Foot Ulcer Classification: Utilizes EfficientNetB3 and OpenCV for image processing and classification.
 It includes data augmentation, model training, and evaluation.
-(Refer to the code section 2)

 Cardiovascular Risk Prediction: Implemented using XGBoost, RandomForest, and KNeighbors classifiers.
 It includes data preprocessing, model training, and feature importance visualization.
-(Refer to the code section 3)

-Installation & Usage
+Installation & Usage:

-Instructions on how to install and use your tool will go here.
+Contributors:

-Contributors
+Naor bokobza
-Your name/team members' names will go here.
+and all my wonderful team

 Acknowledgements
 Special thanks to the mentors and organizers of the hackathon for their guidance and support.